• Aoife Ní Bhriain

 ARRANGEMENTS, VIOLA+

-Ian Anderson plays in many different ensembles, including Scottish Ballet (where he holds the position of Principal Viola), yllwshrk (alternative rock band ‘yellow shark’, where he plays a variety of instruments and writes music), and Berlin-based contemporary string quartet Sonar Quartett.
-He is a graduate of the Royal Academy of Music in London (undergraduate viola), and the Royal Scottish Academy of Music and Drama in Glasgow (postgraduate composition).
+As a composer and viola player, Ian Anderson is a member of many different ensembles, including Scottish Ballet (where he holds the position of Principal Viola), yllwshrk (alternative/electronic rock, ‘yellow shark’, where he plays a variety of instruments and writes music), and Berlin-based contemporary string quartet Sonar Quartett, and Wooden Elephant.

-Other recent highlights include playing on albums such as Radiohead’s A Moon Shaped Pool, Frank Ocean’s Blonde, Thom Yorke’s Anima, and most recently The Smile’s Wall of Eyes, all as part of the London Contemporary Orchestra.
+He is also a regular performer with the London Contemporary Orchestra, with whom he has appeared on albums such as Radiohead’s A Moon Shaped Pool, Frank Ocean’s Blonde, Thom Yorke’s Anima, and The Smile’s Wall of Eyes.

 • Stefan Hadjiev